KevinKra/My_notes/AWS/AWS_Developer_cert.md

 1. The **chmod** command changes the file's permissions. [source](https://linuxize.com/post/chmod-command-in-linux/)

+1. Yes.
+A quick way to provide a relative path is to drag and drop the file from the finder and it will populate the terminal with `the/relative/path/to/yourfile.txt`.

 1. cURL, which stands for client URL, is a command line tool that developers use to transfer data to and from a server. [source](https://developer.ibm.com/devpractices/api/articles/what-is-curl-command/)

+1. SSH, also known as Secure Shell or Secure Socket Shell, is a network protocol that gives users, particularly system administrators, a secure way to access a computer over an unsecured network. [source](https://searchsecurity.techtarget.com/definition/Secure-Shell)

 ---